Unity ScriptableObject, When and how to use.

 Still confused?
 No problem, it will be clear once we see the execution.

-Open the script in your script editor and change the inheritance of your class from MonoBehaviour to ScriptableObject.
+Open the script in your script editor and change the inheritance of your class from MonoBehaviour to ScriptableObject class.

 using UnityEngine;